tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 ---

 # Current situation 🧑‍💻
-- **Job market is more competitive than ever**: becouse of the massive layoffs significantly increased the competition.
+- **Job market is more competitive than ever**: because of the massive layoffs significantly increased the competition.
 - Juniors are now competing with experienced engineers (companies don't want to hire juniors) 😢
 - Top of that companies are increasingly outsourcing jobs to lower cost regions like India and Eastern Europe (for examle: Poland)
 - Less and less remote possibilities, companies prefer hybrid work
 - AI is impacting everything

-but i like the challanges 🥊
+but I like the challanges 🥊
 <!-- _footer: More details about the problems here - https://youtu.be/SNZ8tydEMM4?si=98KavuYeEJulT4XS -->